Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 a mapping of available variants to their properties, but also other information needed to use variants: how to install and load the plugins, and how to sort the properties.
-Some of this information was also needed to build wheel variants, and it only seemed natural that rather than expecting `variants.json` to be maintained separately, we'd include all these details in project's sources and pass them through while making `variants.json` entirely autogenerated.
+Some of this information was also needed to build wheel variants, so rather than expecting `variants.json` to be maintained separately, we included all these details in project's sources and passed them through the wheels, making it possible to generate `variants.json` automatically.

 <div style={{ textAlign: "center" }}>
 <figure style={{width: 'auto', margin: '0 2em', display: 'inline-block', verticalAlign: 'top'}}>